Why Do People Take Drugs?

 Smart Shop

-Visit the Zamnesia Smartshop for everything from natural psychedelics like salvia, to herbs, energisers, and aphrodisiacs.
+Visit the Zamnesia Smartshop for everything from natural herbs, kratom, energisers, and aphrodisiacs.

 So, you can probably see now that getting high is very, very popular.
 In fact, when you bring caffeine into the equation, getting high is perhaps one of the most shared activities among humans.
 We’ve done it for basically all of history and prehistory, and we’ll probably continue to do it until we go extinct.
 While there are examples of other animals getting high, it is, more than almost all other traits, a distinctly human activity.